 - Food and water for hiking and backpacking with dog

 - Leave no trace

 So before you go setting off on a 10 day trek with your darling Dachshund, it’s important to be realistic about your dog.

 What type of dog do you have?

 Some dogs are simply not suited to hiking.
 Consider British Bulldogs, Pugs and Chihuahuas – they might manage a hour or so around the park at their own pace, but from a physiological point of view they just won’t be able to deal with anything more than that.
-Some of the best breeds of dogs for hiking and backpacking include Border Collies, Golden Retrievers and German Shepherds.
-Ideally if you want to get out backpacking with dogs, they should be:
+Some of the best breeds of dogs for hiking and backpacking include Border Collies, Golden Retrievers and German Shepherds, but there are also many other dog breeds that absolutely love hiking and backpacking.

 - Easily trainable